New Relic vs. Scout: which is right for you?

 The impact of agent overhead increases as CPU resources on your app servers becomes more scarce.

-Scout tracks error rates per endpoint but does not offer details on exceptions.
+Scout tracks error rates and integrates with third-party services like Rollbar to provide details on exceptions.
 New Relic can provide this data, including backtraces to exceptions.

 Why don't you just tell me which to use?

 New Relic and Scout require little configuration - outside adding a dependency - to try.
 You can run Scout and New Relic at the same time without causing conflicts.

 My suggestion?
 Try New Relic and Scout at the same time, then ask: "which tool helps our team solve performance issues faster?"